Policy Summary

 Consequences for Non-Compliance

-Violation of the policy could result in increased oversight by OHR, removal of titling delegation for TE appointments, or the removal of a division or department's ability to use temporary employment.
+Violation of the policy will result in increased oversight by the Office of Human Resources, removal of titling delegation for TE appointments, and/or removal of a division or department's ability to use temporary employment.

 Responsibilities